flag-UK

 Chill Beach

-For those seeking serenity, Chill Beach offers powdery white sand and the relaxing pool vibes.
+For those seeking serenity, Chill Beach offers powdery white sand plus access to The Deep End pool and swim-up bar, with beach and poolside cabanas available for an upgraded experience.
 Guests can also explore Bahamian culture by shopping at local artisan huts or indulging in island delicacies like grilled shrimp skewers and fire engine fritters.

 Party Cove